WebAssembly/spec/md-proto/WebAssembly.md

 **Validation:**
  - An entry is pushed onto the control-flow stack containing `any` and a limit value of the current length of the type stack.

+> The `loop` instruction does not perform a loop by itself.
+It merely introduces label that may be used by a branch to form an actual loop.

 > Each `loop` needs a corresponding [`end`](#end) to pop its label from the stack.